 As I write, Trump is alleging to represent the interests of the masses by packing his cabinet with billionaires.
 We'll see how well that works.

 These billionaires are often publicly opposed to the basic goals of the departments he wants them to head.
 This makes good populist sense as a way of kicking the old elites in the teeth.
 It also makes good sense if, for instance, you want to clear a lot of inconvenient regulations out of the way for the convenience of your robber baron cronies.
+But, over time, I think it will show that, however frustrating, dysfunctional, and downright antagonistic the old elites may be, they became elite for reasons—not always good ones, but some of those reasons may still be operative.

 I said at the beginning, in 2016, that the polarization was still not as bad as in the Sixties.
 I am no longer so sure.